How will traffic be impacted by the proposals?

 Response: We know that many people do not feel comfortable using underpasses due to perceived or actual personal security concerns.
 They are typically dark, enclosed spaces in which it is not possible to see who or what is coming towards you.
 New signalised crossings allow all users to safely cross the road at street-level and would represent a significant improvement to the most vulnerable members of society.

-How will the number and location of new crossings of Wester Hailes Road be decided?
+How was the number and location of new crossings of Wester Hailes Road decided?